Archfx/duo-de/README.md

 <img src="images/duo-1.png" alt="drawing" style="height:300px;" />
 <img src="images/duo-2.png" alt="drawing" style="height:300px;"/> </p>

 This ROM switches between tablet mode (first image) and phone mode (second image) when you change the postures.
 These modes are optimized (both visually and utility-wise) for each of the situations and the screen's real state.
 Desktop mode can be enabled/disabled for tablet mode and phone mode separately.
 To do that, hold the desktop, click `home settings`, and find the settings `Tablet Mode Floating Windows` and `Phone Mode Floating Windows`.
+You can still, launch apps in split window mode from the recent apps window.

 <p align="center">
 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />